Securing Windows server VMs: MFA without the overhead

 Many organizations find that the downside of using these tools is that they add complexity and, in many cases, extra cost.

 The question, then, is how organizations with an on-prem or hybrid setup should best secure their VM infrastructure.
-They want to add a layer of MFA and access control to secure these vital servers, but without increasing their management overhead.
+They want to add a layer of MFA and access control to secure these vital servers, but without increasing management overhead.

-UserLock: securing VM servers without the overhead
+UserLock: Verify access to VM servers without adding complexity

-For on-premise use, UserLock allows admins to apply MFA and access control policies for VM connections according to existing AD policies.
-This makes it a simple upgrade to the infrastructure already in place.
+For on-prem use, UserLock allows admins to apply MFA and access control policies for VM connections according to existing AD policies.

-That means that organizations oriented towards on-premise control can have the best of both worlds, deploying MFA controls to VMs regardless of where those servers are located.
+That means that organizations oriented towards on-premise control can have the best of both worlds, deploying MFA controls to VMs, regardless of where those servers are located.

 Support for multiple connection and authentication mechanisms